Linuxfabrik/monitoring-plugins/check-plugins/procs/README.rst

 States
 ------

-* WARN or CRIT depending on your parameters, or if no processes can be found.
+* WARN or CRIT depending on your parameters, or if no process can be found.

 Perfdata / Metrics